georgelam155/cunyopenmusic/fundamentals/meter.md

 ### 1.32 Duple, Triple and Quadruple

 **Duple, Triple, and Quadruple** classifications result from the relationship between the counting pulse and the pulses that are *slower* than the counting pulse.
 In other words, it is a question of *grouping*: how many counting pulses (or "beats") are grouped into each bar?
-If counting-pulse beats group into twos, we have *duple meter*; groups of three, *triple meter*; groups of four, *quadruple meter*.
-Conducting patterns are determined based on these classifications.
+If the counting pulse can be organized into groups of two, we have *duple meter*; groups of three, *triple meter*; groups of four, *quadruple meter*.

 Here is an example of a song in Duple meter.
 Notice how the counting pulse are organized into groups of twos.
 In other words, you can count "ONE two ONE two..." along with the song, where "ONE" is the beginning of each group.
-Each group of pulses are called a "bar" or "measure".
+Each group of pulses is called a "bar" or "measure".

 <iframe src="https://trinket.io/embed/music/d470c564ae" width="100%" height="250" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>